 ICBC Internal Policy – ICBC is now making very low offers to claimants’ with and without lawyers based primarily on the amount of time off work.
 This is not the law and is likely to push some cases into court, confusing others without lawyers into low settlements.
-ICBC is not looking out for the best interest of the injury claimant with this internal policy.
+ICBC is not looking out for the best interest of the injury claimant.
 Causing duress for claimants, ICBC appears to be using their renewed monopoly over auto insurance to strong arm vulnerable claimants into low settlements.

 ICBC Stops Repaying Work Insurance – One of the most relevant for most personal injury lawyers right now is the change in subrogation legislation.
 This change impacts car accident occurring on of after January 1, 2018.
 Private insurers have already stopped insuring people if the injury occurs in a car accident.
 ICBC disability benefits will increase from $300 per week to $740 per week for accidents after April 1, 2019 making it more likely, with the current law, that private insurers will stop providing benefits.

 The Minor Injury Cap Regulations take effect April 1, 2019 and will increase the amount of denied claims by ICBC.
-ICBC will used the new regulations to minimize the value of claims, offering much less than most claimants deserve.
+ICBC’s own Service Plan predicts a fall in consumer satisfaction for the corporation.
+ICBC will likely use the new regulations to minimize the value of claims, offering much less than most claimants deserve.